mulithemuli/javascript-fiddles/quicksort/README.md

 Each of the version has a JavaScript function at the top of the file, `startIt()` where the input array can be configured.

-Code is baded on [https://www.guru99.com/quicksort-in-javascript.html](https://www.guru99.com/quicksort-in-javascript.html)
+Code is baded on [https://www.guru99.com/quicksort-in-javascript.html](https://www.guru99.com/quicksort-in-javascript.html).

+## Trivia

+Got inspired to do this by [Quick-sort with Hungarian (Küküllőmenti legényes) folk dance](https://www.youtube.com/watch?v=ywWBy6J5gz8).